YZ-social/webrtc/README.md

 Installing this package in NodeJS - i.e., with `npm install` in either this package's directory or in some other module that imports this - will install the @roamhq/wrtc dependency.
 Succesfully installing _that_ may require extra C++ tools on the host system.

-For example, during the Windows installation of NodeJS (prior to installing this package), you may be asked whether to install the additional tools for VC++, including Chocalety.
+For example, you probably need to have `git bash` or the like installed, and to execute the various `npm` commands within that.
+During the Windows installation of NodeJS (prior to installing this package), you may be asked whether to install the additional tools for VC++, including Chocalety.
 You should check the box to install them, and follow those directions.
 Installing those tools will occur in a separate window, prompt for proceeding, and may take a very long time to execute.

 ## Some Tweaks